 Depending on your SCORM package’s configuration, you will see various API calls in your console.
 For a full list of API signatures and data models used in the standard, you can refer to this page.

 Please Note: The method names that you will see are dependent on the SCORM edition (eg. 2004, 1.2 …), but they are generally similar to one another.

 Below, you can find some methods suggested to check a log for both SCORM 2004 and 1.2 content.

 Quick Glossary for SCORM 2004 SCORM 1.2 Content

 Initialize/LMSInitialize ( ).
 Starts communication with the platform.
 Please note that only a SCORM package can start communication with the platform.

 SetValue/LMSSetValue ( ).
 Changes a value in the platform.
 The LMSSetValue is combined with elements in the data model, such as the cmi.suspend_data (i.e. the LMSSetValue, which is the same for both SCORM editions).
-This is the bookmark of the session (eg. if you finished viewing the learning object after slides 3, on next access, you will start from slide 3 instead of slide 1).
+This is the bookmark of the session (eg. if you finished viewing the training material after slides 3, on next access, you will start from slide 3 instead of slide 1).
 In some SCORM packages, you will see this element on regular basis (eg. every minute) while on others, you may see it only after a specific event has been triggered (eg. pushing a Next Slide button).

 cmi.completion_status & cmi.success_status/cmi.core.lesson_status.
 LMSSetValue (cmi.core.lesson_status, passed).
 This indicates the status of completion of the SCORM package (passed, completed, failed, incomplete, browsed, not attempted).
 The status that you will see depends on how the SCORM has been developed.